casey/just/README.md

 space-separated strings.

 List literals are written `[a, b, c]`.
-List literals flatten their arguments, lists may only contain strings and not other lists.
+List literals flatten their arguments, since lists may only contain strings and not other lists.
 For example, `[["a", "b"], [], "c"]` evaluates to `["a", "b", "c"]`.

 Lists in recipe and `f`-string interpolations are joined with spaces into a